cowprotocol/cowswap/README.md

 Fee quote requests and posting orders are sent to an API.
 This API has the responsibility of collecting orders and handing them to the solvers.

-The reference implementation of th API is [gp-v2-services](https://github.com/cowprotocol/services).
+The reference implementation of the API is [gp-v2-services](https://github.com/cowprotocol/services).

 The API endpoint is configured using the environment variable ` {XDAI|RINKEBY|MAINNET}` to e.g. `"http://localhost:8080/api"` when running the services locally.